Commentary on MFI interest rates

 Interest rates on new business

-Interest rates on new deposits of households recorded the largest change for deposits with agreed maturity in May.
+Interest rates on new deposits of households recorded the largest change for overnight deposits in October.
 As regards non-financial corporations, interest rates on deposits in the same category saw the largest change.

-The interest rate on household deposits with agreed maturity declined by 0.08 percentage point to 2.90%.
-The interest rate on overnight deposits edged down to 1.38%.
-The rate on current account deposits remained flat at 0.12%.
-The interest rate on deposits redeemable at notice decreased to 1.69% (this rate is the only one to include, in addition to the household sector, also similar deposits of non-financial corporations, whose volumes are negligible in this category).
+The interest rate on household deposits with agreed maturity increased to 2.89%.
+The interest rate on overnight deposits stood at 1.40%, up by 0.03 percentage point.
+The interest rate on current account deposits was flat at 0.13% for the second consecutive month.
+The interest rate on deposits redeemable at notice increased slightly to 1.66% (the only rate to include, besides the household sector, deposits of non-financial corporations, which are negligible in this category).

-The rate on deposits of non-financial corporations with agreed maturity fell by 0.19 percentage point to 2.91%.
-The interest rate on overnight deposits decreased to 1.04%.
-The interest rate on current account deposits fell to 0.59%.
-Deposits with agreed maturity of up to one year (which as a rule account for 100% of all deposits with agreed maturity in the case of this sector) were remunerated at a lower rate (2.91%).
+The rate on deposits of non-financial corporations with agreed maturity was flat at 2.92%.
+The interest rate on overnight deposits rose slightly, to 1.02%.
+The interest rate on current account deposits was flat at 0.56%.
+Deposits with agreed maturity of up to one year (which as a rule account for 100% of all deposits with agreed maturity in the case of this sector) were also unchanged at 2.92%.

 Chart 1 – Interest rates of commercial banks on CZK deposits held by Czech residents – new business